10 Best Vertical Marketplaces for November 2025

 Key Catalysts

-• Expansion into new verticals (grocery, convenience)
+• Expansion into new delivery verticals (grocery, retail)

 Risk Factors

-• Regulatory risks in gig economy employment
+• Regulatory scrutiny over gig economy labor practices

 Airbnb, Inc. (ABNB)